All Episodes

 That's the key word.

-Spring Court has said it means wrongful, immoral, depraved, or evil intent.
+Supreme Court has said it means wrongful, immoral, depraved, or evil intent.

-But yet here we are, Professor, and you know, we've talked at length about the FBI, for example, putting their cinder blocks on the scale of the 20 uh 20 uh 2016 election, uh, even going as far as as knowingly use an unverifiable dossier to spy on Carter Page and backdoor into Trump world, um, and giving Hillary Clinton a pass, no reasonable prosecutor would prosecute, and you know, it wasn't that that's not considered obstruction.
+But yet here we are, Professor, and, you know, we've talked at length about the FBI, for example, putting their cinder blocks on the scale of the 2016 election, even going as far as knowingly use an unverifiable dossier to spy on Carter Page and backdoor into Trump world and giving Hillary Clinton a pass.

-If you destroy uh 33,000 emails and devices, you bust them up with hammers and remove SIM cards.
+If you destroy 33,000 emails and devices, you bust them up with hammers and remove SIM cards.

-That's that kind of sounds obstruction-y to me.
+That kind of sounds obstructiony to me.

 Yeah, no, there has to be equal justice.

-Do we still have objective disinterested judges?
+Do we still have objective, disinterested judges?

-We're seeing judges taking sides now, and it's just so dangerous to our system of justice.
+And it's just so dangerous to our system of justice.

 But at least judges are supposed to be less partisan than prosecutors.